SotSF/canopy-values/README.md

 ## Development

 A Create React App (CRA) Typescript app renders a React frontend, and proxies through any API requests to a Flask app.
 The Flask app uses a SQLite DB as a datastore.
-That canopy Unity app polls the Flask app for data.
+The canopy Unity app polls the Flask app for data.

 ### Setup